effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Video Conferences

 Use [zoom.us](https://zoom.us/) for video conferences and screen sharing.
-It's the most mature, stable, and less CPU-intense video conferencing that we know -- and is fast on Linux and mobile devices as well.
+It's the most mature, stable, and less CPU-intense video conferencing software that we know -- and is fast on Linux and mobile devices as well.
 We can't live without the moveable video stream gallery overlay anymore, especially while screen sharing.

 ## Virtual Team Room